Grant Timelines

 What types of previous funding must be disclosed by V Scholar applicants?
 What types of previous funding must be disclosed by V Scholar applicants?

 Applicants must list all direct funding at any point in their professional career that is peer-reviewed, non-mentored.
-This includes any eligible grants where the applicant has received funding as a Co-PI.
+This includes any eligible grants where the applicant has received funding as a Co-I or Co-PI.
 Combined funding cannot exceed $1 million.
 Institutional support will not be counted in the total funding calculation.
-Please reference the V Scholar Financial Worksheet, which can be found in Frequently Used Documents.
+Please reference the V Scholar Financial Worksheet, which can be found in Frequently Used Resources.

 Does Co-PI status on an R01 disqualify a V Scholar nominee?
 Does Co-PI status on an R01 disqualify a V Scholar nominee?

-No – However, any funding received as a Co-PI must be listed on the financial worksheet.
+No – However, any funding received as a Co-I or Co-PI must be listed on the financial worksheet.

 Does a CPRIT award count toward the V Scholar eligibility criteria?
 Does a CPRIT award count toward the V Scholar eligibility criteria?